Are you considering a study abroad experience and want to apply at a university in Italy? Well, complimenti!

-Italian universities are among the most prestigious in the world and you will not only experience excellent teaching, but you will also have the chance to enjoy famous cuisine, magnificent architecture and get to see numerous breath-taking attractions.
+Italian universities are among the most prestigious in the world and you will not only experience excellent teaching, but you will also have the chance to enjoy the famous cuisine, magnificent architecture and get to see numerous breath-taking attractions.

-If you decided to study abroad in Italy and come from an EU/EEA country, good news!
+If you've decided to study abroad in Italy and come from an EU/EEA country, good news!
 You won’t need an Italian student visa.
 For all the other non-EU/EEA students, just follow the next steps and prepare to apply for your student visa: